-Auditors' Responsibility
+Auditors' Responsibilities

-Our aim is to obtain reasonable assurance about whether the Cash Flow Statement taken as a whole, is free of material - intentional or unintentional - misstatements and to issue an report containing our audit opinion.
+Our objectives are to obtain reasonable assurance about whether the Cash Flow Statement as a whole, is free from material misstatement - whether due to fraud or error - and to issue a report that includes our audit opinion.
 The audit of the financial statements is not subject of this engagement.
-Reasonable assurance represents a high degree of assurance, but provides no guarantee that an audit conducted in accordance with Austrian Standards on Auditing, which require the audit to be performed in accordance with ISA, will detect a material misstatement, if any.
-Misstatements may result from fraud or error and are considered material if they could, individually or as a whole, be expected to influence the economic decisions of users based on the Cash Flow Statement.
+Reasonable assurance represents a high level of assurance, but provides no guarantee that an audit conducted in accordance with the EU Regulation and Austrian Standards on Auditing (and therefore ISAs), will always detect a material misstatement, if any.
+Misstatements may result from fraud or error and are considered material if, individually or in aggregate, they cold reasonably be expected to influence the economic decisions of users taken on the basis of the Cash Flow Statement.

-As part of an audit in accordance with Austrian Standards on Auditing, which require the audit to be performed in accordance with ISA, we exercise professional judgment and retain professional skepticism throughout the audit.
+As part of an audit in accordance with the EU Regulation and Austrian Standards on Auditing, we exercise professional judgment and maintain professional skepticism throughout the audit.